canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ## Conclusion

 Voilà!
-You have learned the most frequent commands for everyday use.
-You know how to use Git from the command line.
+We have learned the most frequent Git commands for everyday use.
+We used Git from the command line.
 But, most IDE's offer Git integration through plugins or extensions.
 Now try to use Git from your favorite IDE.

 If you want to continue to practice these concepts, follow [First Contributions](https://github.com/firstcontributions/first-contributions) to open your first Pull Request.
 You can use my [Git Demo repository](https://github.com/canro91/GitDemo) too.